Commercial Subleases

 Most subleases involve small to medium-sized properties.
 The properties are often part of a larger configuration, such as in the context of a mall or shopping area.
 However, this is certainly not always the case.

 Sublessees face some risks by using a sublease instead of an outright lease with the landowner.
 Maintaining the lease is often vital to the success of your business, so you should take some time to do some research and engage in due diligence regarding the sublessor and their arrangements with the landowner.
+Additionally, subtenants must be approved by the landlord before the sublease can proceed, ensuring that all parties meet the necessary criteria and requirements.

 It is a good idea to have your own copy of the original lease so you can fully understand and appreciate the terms that apply to the sublessor.
 In most situations, those terms will apply to you as well.
 Pay particular attention to conditions that may trigger a default of the lease or the landowner’s ability to terminate the contract.
 Take care to notice any restrictions regarding subleasing as well.
 In some commercial leases, the landlord may have the capacity to void the contract if he or she does not approve of the sublessor or its particular type of business.